jhajagos/PreparedSource2OHDSI/map/prepared_source/synthea/docker/README.md

 # Synthea to OHDSI RDBMS

-This Docker container provides a containerized pipeline for mapping Synthea data into the OHDSI CDM.
-The mapping is done within a Spark environment and generates Parquet files that are aligned to the OHDSI CDM.
+This Docker container provides a containerized pipeline for mapping Synthea data into the OHDSI CDM (Common Data Model).
+The mapping is done in a Spark environment which generates Parquet files that are aligned to the OHDSI CDM.
 As the OHDSI tool chains are optimized for relational databases (RDBMS) we have scripts for mapping the data.
 For this container we focus on loading into Microsoft SQL Server but the approach here could be easily adapted to other databases.
-Microsoft SQL Server is widely used to host OHDSI databases at different health systems and is available as a Docker container.
+Microsoft SQL Server is widely used to host OHDSI databases at different health systems and is available as an easy to run Docker container.

 ## Building the Synthea OHDSI Docker Image